james922023/Covert-Wireless-Communication-With-Software-Defined-Radios/README.md

 2. Hide the Signal being sent between software defined radios leveraging DSSS to spread the signal making it noiselike.

+Combining these two will allow the wireless communication to be covert.

 # The Stegocode as of (9/06/2024)

 -We are able to embed a bit sequence and decode it from a black and white image and then extract it